 Taking the kids to see Father Christmas is a real Christmas highlight.
-There are still tickets available to meet Santa and we’ve rounded up the best grottos and places to meet the big man himself.
+There are still tickets available to meet Santa and we’ve rounded up the five best Santa’s grottos and places to meet the big man himself.

 Santa Land in Hyde Park

-Hyde Park Winter Wonderland is a Christmas extravaganza.
+The first of our Santa’s grottos is at Hyde Park Winter Wonderland is a Christmas extravaganza.
 In the heart of the Capital, you’ll find fairground rides, the largest open-air ice rink in the UK, a Christmas market and exciting new attractions such as the world’s tallest transportable observation wheel.
 And of course, there is Santa Land where you can meet the man of the moment.

 The grotto will be open from 10am to 6pm and is free.
 Santa will have a gift for all children who’ve been good but be aware that you can’t book a visit to the grotto as it’s run on a first-come first-served basis, so make sure to factor in some potential waiting time.
 There is certainly plenty to make your visit a great day out.